Sorry, you need to enable JavaScript to visit this website.

 Can I enter as a single-person team?

-Competition games require a minimum student team of 3 and a maximum is 6 players.
-During practice events, 1 to 6 players can participate as a team.
+Competition games require a minimum student team of 3 and a maximum of 6 players.
+During practice/sandbox events, 1 to 6 players can participate as a team.

 Can a coach lead more than one team?